foss2serve/git-intro-activity/activity.md

 Form teams
 ----------

-Form a 3-person team.
-If you can't form a team of 3, form a team of 2.
+Form a 2-person team.
+Try to find someone who uses the same platform as you (e.g., Windows, Linux, etc.).
+If you can't, that's fine.
+If you are the odd-person-out, join a team of 2.

 Assign the following roles to the members of your team.
 If you are in a team of 2, assign the recorder and navigator roles to the same person.